Nelson-Gon/cytounet/README.md

 * Comparison of low vs high quality masks on the model's output

-This notebook shows the effects of "filled holes"(outlines whose area is filled with some colour e.g white) on the model's quality.
+This notebook shows the effects of "filled holes"(outlines whose area is filled with some colour e.g. white) on the model's quality.
 The results in general show that filled masks which are also better seen by the human eye result in better quality output.